CyclotronResearchCentre/bidsme/README.md

 The processing is completely optional step between data preparation and bidsification.
 It is intended to allow a data modification based on data identification of `bidscoin`.
-It can be used to check, pre-process data, convert it, merge etc...
+It can be used to check, pre-process data, convert it, merge etc.

 It is not intended to run without plugins.
 It does nothing without, except checking if all data is identifiable.
 It can be easily be replaced by a custom script.